erjabr/Advent-of-Code-2021/README.md

 # Advent-of-Code-2021
-Code for the different challenges
+Solution for the different challenges in the Advent of code 2021 event.
+Merry christmas! 🎄 🎅